your-tools/tsrc/docs/ref/sync.md

 * Run `git fetch --tags --prune`
 * Check if the repository is on a branch
 * Check if the currently checked out branch matches the one configured in the manifest.
-If it does not but the `--correct-branch` flag is set and the repository is clean, the branch is changed to the configured one.
+If it does not, the repository is clean and the `--no-correct-branch` flag is NOT set, the branch is changed to the configured one.
 * Check if the repository is dirty
 * Try and run a fast-forward merge